 [Fred Zemmin] Dolores (Dee) Kasiowniak was very vertically challenged (short) and had to stand on her tip toes to read the system console (TN300/1200).
 One Friday evening she caught her pukka beads in the keyboard, the necklace broke and tiny beads rolled around the keyboard and some drained past the keys.
 One bead lodged under the ENTER key of the Initializer console causing the Initializer to transmit a continuous stream of 014o (LF) which eventually ran the Initializer out of buffers and locked up the system.

 (Dee says this is NOT TRUE.
-Her version of the story has no pukka beads.)Information from Brian Henk, Michael Finn, Fred Zemmin, Bob Fetter, Tim Baeten, and Dee Kasiowniak.
+Her version of the story has no pukka beads.)Information from Brian Henk, Michael Finn, Fred Zemmin, Bob Fetter, Tim Baeten, Dee Kasiowniak, and Harry Quackenboss.